 Procrastination Has a Short-Term Benefit that Won’t Last

 In fact, the temporary sense of relief can actually be destructive.
 In psychology circles, the immediate gratification we receive with procrastinating is known as short-term mood repair.

 According to Pychyl, “when there is dissonance between our actions (such as doing nothing) and our thoughts (I shall log my expenses daily!), we feel like imposters.
 While we’ve experienced short term benefit, if we miss just one more, small, self-imposed deadline, professor Pychyl says, without a doubt this will affect you mentally and emotionally.
-Having a plan to “do things later” makes us feel at ease in the moment, until we arrive at “later”, don’t do the task we promised, and let ourselves down yet again.
+Having a plan to “do things later” makes us feel at ease in the moment, until we arrive at “later,” don’t do the task we promised and let ourselves down yet again.
 Over time, this can even deplete our self-image and even our happiness.

-Building self-confidence through small tasks first, whether it’s pushups before a shower or inputting daily expenses, turns out to be key to helping your self-esteem get a lift.
+Building self-confidence through small tasks first, whether it’s pushups before a shower or inputting daily expenses, turns out to boosting your self-esteem.
 Pychyl’s advice?
-“Reaffirming my values around exercise and challenging the irrationality of saying that I’m too busy provides me with the willpower I need and removes the excuses.”
+“Reaffirming my values around exercise, and challenging the irrationality of saying that ‘I’m too busy’ provides me with the willpower I need and removes the excuses.”
 He adds, “I don’t over-think it.
 I just get started.”